Power BI Tips and Tricks

 - This approach only converts to Pacific Times.
 Other time zones could easily be supported, but additional work is required to handle a time zone more dynamically if some users are in a different time zone and would like their reports localized.

-If you’d like my code, have other approaches, or questions or feedback on this approach, please post a comment.
+If you’d like my code, have other approaches, or have questions or feedback on this approach, please post a comment.